mrborges23/mypage.github.io/tutorial_2.md

 2. Upload the sequence alignment in `input file`.

-3. As we are performing Bayesian inference, a whole set of paramters regarding the MCMC step have to be defined.
-Please set the MCMC shceme to run for 50 000 generations, a single chain.
-Set a sample and print frequency to 100, which will produce output files with
+3. As we perform Bayesian inference, a whole set of parameters regarding the MCMC step have to be predefined.
+Please set the MCMC scheme to run for 50 000 generations and a single chain.
+In proper phylogenetic analyses, one has to run several chains, so the posterior space is properly explored.
+Here, we set the MCMC to one chain is to avoid taking too much of the webserver’s load.
+Define the sample and print frequency to 100, .

-4. Set the outgroup to one of the sequences: `M62320_HIVU455` and `K03454_HIVELI`.
+4. Set the outgroup to one of the sequences: `M62320_HIVU455` or `K03454_HIVELI`.

-5. Regarding the model of evolution, we will use the GTR + Gamma substituion model.
+5. Regarding the model of evolution, we will use the GTR substitution model with site heterogeneity.
 The gamma model can be set in the `Choose rates` option.

 6.